Hat-trick: Perfect hat-trick

+Football has also extended the term, with a perfect hat-trick being when a player scores one right-footed goal, one left-footed goal and one headed goal within one match.

+Flawless hat-trick

+In Germany and Austria, the term (lupenreiner) Hattrick (flawless hat-trick) refers to when a player scores three goals in a row in one half without the half-time break or a goal scored by another player interrupting the performance.

 Gaelic football

 In Gaelic football, a hat-trick can refer to goals or to points scored.

-Eoin Liston scored a second-half hat-trick in the 1978 All-Ireland Senior Football Championship Final.
+Eoin Liston scored a second-half hat-trick in the 1978 All-Ireland Senior Football Championship final.

 Michael Quinlivan scored a second-half hat-trick against Armagh in the final game of the 2017 National Football League to secure promotion to Division 2 for Tipperary.

-Jack McCaffrey's total of 1–3 in the 2019 All-Ireland Senior Football Championship Final (drawn game) involved a "classic hat-trick" of points, sent over the bar with fist and both feet.
+Jack McCaffrey's total of 1–3 in the 2019 All-Ireland Senior Football Championship final (drawn game) involved a "classic hat-trick" of points, sent over the bar with fist and both feet.

 Cillian O'Connor's four goals (accompanied by nine points) in the 2020 All-Ireland Senior Football Championship semi-final at Croke Park broke the 5–3 record set by Johnny Joyce of Dublin in 1960 and matched with 3–9 by Rory Gallagher of Fermanagh in 2002 for the highest individual scorer in any championship football match.

 David Clifford scored a hat-trick against Galway in the opening round of the 2021 National Football League.

+Gridiron football

+The term hat-trick is only occasionally used in gridiron football, usually for rhetorical flourish in sports writing.
+Usually an offensive player scoring three touchdowns in a single game is awarded a hat-trick.

+Additionally, the term is applied to a defensive player, often an edge rusher, who in a single scrimmage play performs a sack which causes the quarterback to fumble, and then recovers that fumble.